Ocead/timestamping/README.md

    git checkout sig-
    ```

-2. In there, navigate to the server specified in `ts.server.directory` (`rfc3161` by default) and create a new
+2. In there, navigate to the directory specified in `ts.server.directory` (`rfc3161` by default) and create a new
    directory.
-The name of the directory specifies the domain of the timestamp server.<br/>
+The name of this directory specifies the domain of the timestamp server.<br/>
    ```shell
    cd rfc3161
    mkdir zeitstempel.dfn.de